 Microsoft and Activision Blizzard - Acquisition to Dominate Gaming and the Metaverse

-In 2022, Microsoft announced its plan to acquire Activision Blizzard for $68.7 billion to expand its market share in the gaming industry and leverage Activision's iconic franchises, such as Call of Duty.
+In 2022, Microsoft announced its plan to acquire Activision Blizzard for $68.7 billion, aiming to expand its market share in the gaming industry and leverage Activision's iconic franchises, including Call of Duty.

 After a 21-month regulatory saga, Microsoft finalized the deal in October 2023.
 The acquisition faced significant scrutiny from various regulatory bodies, including the UK’s Competition and Markets Authority, which initially blocked the deal.
 Microsoft addressed these concerns by agreeing to sell Activision Blizzard’s cloud gaming rights to Ubisoft, ultimately securing approval.